See Schedule for live broadcast schedule.

 Hosted by Maggie Lemere & Emily Hong

-Bad Feminists Making Films is a show where hosts Maggie Lemere and Emily Hong talk to bad feminist filmmakers who are confronting and changing the male-dominated film industry.
-Their podcast features intimate conversations with feminist filmmakers about their filmmaking journeys, including cringe-worthy moments, sweet successes, and tips for navigating male-dominated spaces.
+Bad Feminists Making Films is a show where we talk to bad feminist filmmakers who are confronting and changing the film industry through intersectional and decolonial practice.
+Our podcast features intimate conversations with feminist filmmakers about their filmmaking journeys, including cringe-worthy moments, sweet successes, and tips for navigating and challenging male-dominated spaces.
 Join us as we work towards creating community, building alternatives, and transforming the film industry.

 Hosted by Brandon Wetherbee